The True Cost of a Vibe-Coded MVP: What Happens After the Demo

 Vibe coding is a tool, not a strategy.
 Like any tool, its value depends on context.
 A hammer is perfect for nails and terrible for screws.

-The true cost of a vibe-coded MVP is not zero.
-It is not even cheap.
-But when used deliberately, with eyes open and a plan for what comes after the demo, it can be the fastest path to a real product.
-The key word is “path” — not “destination.”
+The true cost of a vibe-coded MVP is more than the subscription fee or the time spent generating it.
+Used deliberately, with clear limits and a plan for what comes after the demo, it can be one path toward a real product.
+The key word is “path” – not “destination.”

-If you are planning a vibe-coded prototype and want to avoid the most expensive mistakes, or if you already have one and need to figure out what comes next, we are happy to talk.
-The consultation is free, and the honest assessment might save you more than the remediation ever would.
+If you are planning a vibe-coded prototype and want to avoid the most expensive mistakes, or if you already have one and need to figure out what comes next, start with the rescue service overview.
+A scoped assessment should tell you what needs attention, what can stay, and what evidence supports the recommendation.